AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets-API.md

 If an asset type `Id` is specified for an asset, then the following is true:
 - The stream references name of an asset is set to null if the stream reference `Id` matches the stream reference `Id` of the asset type.
-- The name of a metadata value is set to null for those metadata values whose IDs match the asset type metadata value IDs.
+- The name of a metadata value is set to null for those metadata values whose `Id` match the asset type metadata value `Id`s.

 ### Response